 Based on all these factors, we narrowed it down to a top winner in the category of the Best Hard-Sided Luggage (the TUMI Latitude Extended Trip Packing Case) and in the category of the Best Soft-Sided Luggage (the Victorinox Werks Traveler 6.0 Softside Large Case).
 Take a look at our full list of winners up above for even more options.

 EXTRA!
 EXTRA!
 RAVE Recommends

 You’ve picked the best checked luggage.
 Now take your luggage to the next level with these highly rated accessories.

 - OEE Luggage Packing Organizers: Pack neatly and efficiently with these space-saving bags.

 - TSA-Approved Cable Luggage Locks: Keep your stuff safe while traveling with these luggage locks.

 - TSA-Approved Clear Travel Toiletry Bag: Get through airport security fast with these quart-size bags, fully compliant with TSA 3-1-1 rules and regulations.

 - Luxebell 110lbs Digital Luggage Scale: You’ll never pay overweight baggage fees again with this digital luggage scale.

-- Almond Blossom Travel Luggage Strap: Easily identify your luggage with these beautiful luggage straps.
+- Colorful Travel Luggage Straps: Easily identify your luggage with these colorful luggage straps.